 Why you may ask.
 Well, that is the simple part: the buildings and the views.
 Triesen seems to be somewhat more modern while Triesenberg seems to be older.
 Historically, this is the reverse as people have lived in the lower one since Neolithic times; the higher one has only been around since the Middle Ages.
 What sets Triesenberg apart is two things: the church and the views.

 The Roman Catholic Church in Triesenberg is quite large for Liechtenstein and is easily recognisable from afar.
-This is mostly because of the steep slope of this area (the town of 2 or three streets running up the mountain) rises by more than 200 metres/approx. 650 ft over half a kilometre or so, meaning that the slope is extremely steep.
-The church tower also helps at this point as it has a ball-like structure near the top (housing the bell, I believe) which allows for viewers to pick it out from other surrounding buildings.
+This is mostly because the steep slope of this area rises by more than 200 metres/approx. 650 ft over half a kilometre or so, meaning that the slope is extremely steep.
+The church tower also helps at this point.
+It has a ball-like structure near the top, allowing viewers to pick it out from other surrounding buildings.